-Each LEA receiving assistance under Title I, Part D, Subpart 2, submits to the state educational agency (SEA) a description of how participating schools will coordinate with facilities working with delinquent children and youth to ensure that such children and youth are participating in an education program comparable to one operating in the local school such youth would attend (ESSA Section 1423).
+Each local educational agency (LEA) receiving assistance under Title I, Part D, Subpart 2, submits to the state educational agency (SEA) a description of how participating schools will coordinate with facilities working with delinquent children and youth to ensure that such children and youth are participating in an education program comparable to one operating in the local school such youth would attend (the Every Student Succeeds Act [ESSA] Section 1423).

-Each State shall retain, for the purpose of carrying out Subpart 2, funds generated throughout the State under Title I, Part A based on children and youth residing in local correctional facilities, or attending community day programs for delinquent children and youth (ESSA Section 1402).
+Each State shall retain, for the purpose of carrying out Subpart 2, funds generated throughout the State under Title I, Part A based on children and youth residing in local correctional facilities, or attending community day programs for delinquent children and youth (ESSA Section 1402[b]).

-The purpose of Subpart 2 is to support the operation of LEA programs that involve collaboration with locally operated correctional facilities (ESSA Section 1421-):
+The purpose of Subpart 2 is to support the operation of LEA programs that involve collaboration with locally operated correctional facilities (ESSA Section 1421):

 - To carry out high quality education programs to prepare children and youth for secondary school completion, training, employment, or further education;